yale-swe/mern-example-app/README.md

 4. Open another terminal window and run `yarn dev:client`.
 This wll serve the client on port `3000`.

 After completing the steps above, you should be able to go to `http://localhost:3000` on your browser and see the app.
 Have fun making doggos!

+## Overview

+We have also provided a video of one of our walkthrough sessions of this codebase below.